michaelcloran/shooter/README.md

 - sound track background: https://cdn.pixabay.com/
 - YouTube Space Invaders tutorial: https://www.youtube.com/watch?v=MCVU0w73uKI
 - Book used as reference: 2D Game Collision Detection, An introduction to clashing geometry in games by Thomas Schwarzl.
+- Book used as reference: Game Programming All In One Third Edition by Jonathan S. Harbour.
 <hr>
 <p align="right">
     <a href="#top" >Goto Top</a>